PATH08/PATH08.github.io/README.md

 # PATH08.github.io
 ## Heya :wave:  Welcome to this REPO!!

-# This is the Repo of my Github Site :p
+# This is the Repo of my Github Page :p

-## You won't be able to open the site if you put https://PATH08.github.io
+## You won't be able access the site if you go to https://PATH08.github.io
-## So you needa put https://www.path08.gq cuz I got a domain
+## So you needa put https://www.path08.gq cuz I got a domain xDD

 ### Thanx for Dropping bye :DDDD